 Logan County Man Pleads Guilty to Federal Drug Crime

-Senior United States District Judge David A. Faber presided over the hearing.
-Assistant United States Attorney Ryan A. Keefe is handling the prosecution.
+Chief United States District Judge Thomas E. Johnston presided over the hearing.
+Assistant United States Attorney Jeremy B. Wolfe is prosecuting the case.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
 Related court documents and information can be found on PACER by searching for Case No. 2:22-cr-123.